Nexsys-Analytics/hydra-api/README.md

 This is not located in the primary hydra-server repository as it is bespoke to our hwi deplouyment strategy, and so we do not want it to intrude on the more general hydra-server library.

+This repo is specifically created to integrate with the cli, and will be structured as such.